Lancaster crash in Edith Weston village – 4 March 1945

 Wright.
 An example of an RAF evader.
 An evader from North Luffenham.
 It was a long way home for Sgt Albert Wright

 Mullet.
-Irish volunteer.
+Irish volunteer legion – joined to fight the Nazis.
 Resting in North Luffenham churchyard

 Thompson.
 Survivor from Op Gisela attack.
 Operation Gisela.
 Succesful German night fighter attack Woolfox Lodge – night of 3-4 March 1945